DQA2026/COMMAT-D-26-01775/README.md

 - $ε_e$ denotes elastic strain
 - $ε_{total}$ denotes the total applied strain

-The ASD data corresponding to different strain rates are provided in:
+The ASD data corresponding to different strain rates are provided in `ASD_SRxxxx_T750`.

-- `ASD_SRxxxx_T750`

 The extraction code (`Code.cpp`) implements the ASD analysis together with displacement sampling procedures and treatments for corner cases associated with periodic boundary conditions.